‘Five decades down the line, we shall not relent…’

 By Eunice Nsikak Olembo, Africa Legal Officer at Minority Rights Group Africa

-The Benet land question dates back to 1936 when the community lost their ancestral land to the Colonial government through the gazettement of the whole mountain and forest area into a Central Forest Reserve.
-This area was eventually converted into a National Park in 1963 after the Ugandan Government was established in the wake of the country’s independence.
+The Benet land question dates back to 1936, when the community lost their ancestral land to the Colonial government through gazettement the whole mountain and forest area into a Central Forest Reserve.
+This area was eventually converted into a National Park in 1963 after the Ugandan Government was established after independence.

-Despite the establishment of the Ugandan Government, the plight of the Benet people was never taken into consideration.
-If anything, the situation has worsened: the gazettement of the Mount Elgon as a Central Forest Reserve and eventually a National Park failed to take into account the rights of the Benet community, its source of livelihood for the community, and the indigenous knowledge that the community has in safeguarding the ecosystem.
+Despite the Ugandan Government’s establishment, the Benet people’s plight was never considered.
+If anything, the situation has worsened: the gazettement of Mount Elgon as a Central Forest Reserve and eventually a National Park failed to take into account the rights of the Benet community, its source of livelihood for the community, and the indigenous knowledge that the community has in safeguarding the ecosystem.

-Attempts to resettle the Benet People started in 1983 (hence creating the ‘1983 line’), when a part of the community was moved into what the community refers to as the 6,000-hectare reserve.
-However, this resettlement exercise was not carried out properly and members of the Benet community from the Yatui Parish were left out and ended up enclosed within the National Park, in what the Community refers to as the ‘Yatui Temporal Settlement’.
+Attempts to resettle the Benet People started in 1983 (hence creating the ‘1983 line’) when a part of the community was moved into what the community refers to as the 6,000-hectare reserve.
+However, this resettlement exercise was not carried out properly.
+Members of the Benet community from the Yatui Parish were left out and ended up enclosed within the National Park, in what the Community refers to as the ‘Yatui Temporal Settlement’.
 Due to the temporary nature of this Settlement, the Community is not allowed to put up any permanent structure, therefore lagging in terms of education, infrastructure, health and social services.

-The government set up another boundary known as the ‘1993 line’, which further reduced the area that the Benet were allowed to settle in permanently.
-In 1993, the whole mountain was made into a national park, thus increasing the number of restrictions in order to protect the National Park.
+The government set up another boundary known as the ‘1993 line’, further reducing the area where the Benet were allowed to settle permanently.
+In 1993, the whole mountain was made into a national park, thus increasing the number of restrictions to protect the National Park.

-The ‘1993 line’ hives off 2,500 hectares from what the Community had initially been given by the Government for permanent resettlement in the ‘1983 line’.
+The ‘1993 line’ hives off 2,500 hectares from what the Government had initially given the Community for permanent resettlement in the ‘1983 line’.
 It is within these 2,500 hectares of land that the Community has been subjected to human rights abuses in the form of forced eviction, loss of property and loss of life at the hands of the armed Uganda Wildlife Authority (UWA) wardens.

 The Consent Judgment

-In 2003, the Benet People took the Government of Uganda through the Attorney General and UWA to court, seeking enforcement of their fundamental right to use their land.
-The Case was settled out of court after two years, and on the 27th of October 2005, a Consent Judgment was issued in which the Benet Community was recognized as the historical and indigenous inhabitants of Benet Cub County, Yatui Parish, Kabsekek Village of Kween County, Kwoti Parish of Tingey County.
+In 2003, the Benet People took the Government of Uganda to court through the Attorney General and UWA (Miscellaneous Cause No. 0001 of 2004 in the High Court of Mbale), seeking enforcement of their fundamental right to use their land.
+The Case was settled out of court after two years, and on 27 October 2005, a Consent Judgment was issued in which the Benet Community was recognized as the historical and indigenous inhabitants of Benet Cub County, Yatui Parish, Kabsekek Village of Kween County, Kwoti Parish of Tingey County.

 In his judgment, Justice J.B.
-Katusi ordered that the Benet people be left to stay in their said areas and carry out agricultural activities including developing the same undisturbed.
-The Consent Judgment went ahead to direct the Respondents (UWA and the Attorney General) take all necessary steps to de-gazette the said area as a Wildlife Protected Area or National Park after a physical inspection of the boundary with the Benet Community.
+Katusi ordered that the Benet people be left to stay in their said areas and carry out agricultural activities, including developing the same undisturbed.
+The Consent Judgment directed the Respondents (UWA and the Attorney General) to take all necessary steps to de-gazette the said area as a Wildlife Protected Area or National Park after physically inspecting the boundary with the Benet Community.

-15 years down the line, the de-gazettement has not been done, and more than 5 decades later, the Benet Community is still seeking justice – the ever so elusive justice.
+Fifteen years later, the de-gazettement has not been done, and more than five decades later, the Benet Community is still seeking justice – the ever-so-elusive justice.

-From April 2020, the community has registered at least 7 shootings that allegedly involved UWA Rangers.
-On the 25th of July 2020, at Cheptiya Village, Kiretei Parish two community members, Simotwo Leornard and Moses Kameteke, were allegedly shot by UWA rangers when their livestock strayed into the moorlands of Mount Elgon National Park.
-Unfortunately, Moses Kameteke succumbed to his injuries on the 27th of July.
+From April 2020, the community has registered at least seven shootings that allegedly involved UWA Rangers.
+On 25 July 2020, at Cheptiya Village, Kiretei Parish, two community members, Simotwo Leornard and Moses Kameteke, were allegedly shot by UWA rangers when their livestock strayed into the moorlands of Mount Elgon National Park.
+Unfortunately, Moses Kameteke succumbed to his injuries on 27 July (the Matter is currently under investigation at Mbale District level).

-Protest following the shooting of Moses Kameteke and Simotwo Leonard on July 27, 2020 (credits: Alex Yesho)
+Protest following the shooting of Moses Kameteke and Simotwo Leonard on 27 July 2020 (credit: Alex Yesho)

-This comes against the backdrop of a visit to the Benet Community by Permanent Secretary (P.S.) in the Ministry of Lands, Housing and Urban Development, on the 27th-30th of July 2020, where the P.S indicated that the Government would allocate an additional 2,000 hectares to the 6,000 hectares that had been de-gazetted in 2002 as a temporal settlement for the Benet community members who had been evicted from the moorlands*.
+This comes against the backdrop of a visit to the Benet Community by the Permanent Secretary (P.S.) in the Ministry of Lands, Housing and Urban Development on 27 to 30 July 2020, where the P.S indicated that the Government would allocate an additional 2,000 hectares to the 6,000 hectares (1983 line) that had been de-gazetted in 2002 as a temporal settlement for the Benet community members who had been evicted from the moorlands*.
 To the community, this is nothing short of a campaign gimmick that the Government has used over some time to secure votes from the Community:

 Mungech Chebet, Benet Community Human Rights Defender and Land Rights Activist